gonzoknows/gonzoknows.github.io/_posts/2023-02-03-Poe-AI-First-Look.md

 ![Poe AI Social Profiles](/assets/img/poe%20ai/username.png)

 ## Poe AI Bots
+Poe AI currently has three bots: Sage, Dragonfly, and Heron.
+The data for Sage and Dragonfly is sourced from OpenAI, while Heron's data is sourced from Anthropic P.B.C.

 According to the Poe AI bot Sage, the following disclaimer is provided:

 "This bot may make incorrect statements.
 It does not have knowledge of events after 2021."